Bear Lake, PA Demographics

 A map of Bear Lake's Population by Race

-Of the 1,888 places in Pennsylvania, Bear Lake is the 1735th most populous.
+Bear Lake is ranked the 1832nd most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bear Lake was ranked the 1735th most populous place in the 2020 Census.

 Bear Lake's White Population